 Maharaj v Prime Minister of Trinidad and Tobago UKPC 37: junior counsel for the state in an appeal from Trinidad and Tobago by a former judge seeking constitutional damages, having won his judicial review claim challenging Cabinet’s refusal to re-appoint him for a further term because of allegations in relation to his competence (led by Thomas Roe QC).

-Hafsah advises on conflicts of laws and jurisdiction issues arising out of commercial and other disputes, and has good knowledge of main EU instruments on jurisdiction and applicable law as well as the Service Regulation.
+Hafsah advises on conflicts of laws and jurisdiction issues arising out of commercial and other disputes, and has good knowledge of the main EU instruments on jurisdiction and applicable law as well as the Service Regulation.
 She has experience of travel litigation, including claims under the Package Travel Regulations and the Athens and Montreal Conventions.

 Hafsah’s employment practice encompasses all aspects of employment law, including discrimination claims, with experience of multi-day hearings for both claimants and respondents.

 Hafsah is the co-author of the practitioner text The Protections for Religious Rights: Law and Practice (OUP, 2013) which includes a comprehensive review of the protections for religious rights in the employment context, and an examination of relevant provisions of the Equality Act 2010 and other applicable domestic and international instruments.

 Before coming to the Bar, Hafsah spent two years at the Law Commission as a research assistant in the public law team working principally on the project Administrative Redress: Public Bodies and the Citizen, which entailed a comprehensive review of the private and public law remedies available against public authorities.
 After her time at the Law Commission and before commencing pupillage in 2009, Hafsah spent two terms as a judicial assistant to the then Lord Justice Dyson in the Court of Appeal.